 Selma Fraiberg, the author of Ghosts in the Nursery was a social worker and a psychoanalyst.
 She handled thousands of child-abuse cases.
-Some children were not physically abused, they were psychologically abused and it interfered with their physiological and socio-emotional development.
 Based on studies conducted by Fraiberg’s team, she asserted that the traumatic experiences of parents and inter-generational trauma find their way into the nursery (Read the article by downloading the PDF document on this website).
 The nursery can be described as the place of security for the child.
 Where the child is nurtured and assured of safety.
 The Nursery is our relationship with our child.
 Trauma shows up uninvited like ghosts to haunt a child, interfere with parent-child relationship and continue the circle of inter-generational trauma.
 A mother who was abused and neglected as a child may become an abusive mother.
 A mother with a family history of incest, promiscuity, child-abandonment and pregnancy outside marriage may end up repeating history.

 Spiritual Lesson: If we forget how lost and miserable we were before God’s love set us free, we will become ungrateful, judgmental, self-righteous and unable to empathize with the unregenerate soul or a believer who has fallen into sin.
 God loved you when you were unlovable, pass it on!